PTSD: National Center for PTSD

 The PCL-5 is a 20-item self-report measure that assesses the 20 DSM-5 symptoms of PTSD.
 The PCL-5 has a variety of purposes, including:

 - Monitoring symptom change during and after treatment

 - Making a provisional PTSD diagnosis

 The gold standard for diagnosing PTSD is a structured clinical interview such as the Clinician-Administered PTSD Scale (CAPS-5).
 When necessary, the PCL-5 can be scored to provide a provisional PTSD diagnosis.

 Several important revisions were made to the PCL in updating it for DSM-5:

-Characteristics of a respondent's setting should be considered when using PCL severity scores to make a diagnosis.
+Characteristics of a respondent's setting should be considered when using PCL-5 severity scores to make a provisional diagnosis.
 The goal of assessment also should be considered.
-A lower cutoff should be considered when screening or when it is desirable to maximize detection of possible cases.
-A higher cutoff should be considered when attempting to make a definitive diagnosis or to minimize false positives.
+A lower cut-point score should be considered when screening or when it is desirable to maximize detection of possible cases.
+A higher cut-point score should be considered when attempting to make a provisional diagnosis or to minimize false positives.

 Good clinical care requires that clinicians monitor patient progress.
 Evidence for the PCL for DSM-IV suggests that a 5-10 point change represents reliable change (i.e., change not due to chance) and a 10-20 point change represents clinically significant change.
 Therefore, it was recommended to use 5 points as a minimum threshold for determining whether an individual has responded to treatment and 10 points as a minimum threshold for determining whether the improvement is clinically meaningful using the PCL for DSM-IV.